 Available in a dazzling array of colours and sizes, modern primroses offer improved flowering, especially during the winter months.
 Primrose 'Husky Mixed' starts producing rosettes of flowers from mid-winter onwards, providing a riot of colour to brighten winter beds, borders, window boxes and containers.
 Harden off your primroses on bright frost-free days before planting out, and water sparingly until the roots are established.
 Avoid over-watering containers because damp soil and chilly weather encourage rot.

-Compact and bright, Polyanthus plants differ slightly to primroses in that the flowers are produced in umbels atop short, sturdy stems.
-As colourful as their cousins and with long-lasting flowers, Polyanthus are superb winter bedding plants for beds, borders, window boxes and containers.
+Compact and bright, polyanthus plants look very similar to primroses except that the flowers bloom in umbels - clusters - atop short, sturdy stems.
+Just as colourful as their cottage garden cousins and with long-lasting flowers, polyanthus makes a superb winter bedding plant for beds, borders, window boxes and containers.